awsdocs/amazon-connect-admin-guide/doc_source/contact-actions-updatecontacttargetqueue.md

 ## Restrictions<a name="updatecontacttargetqueue-restrictions"></a>

-This action is supported only in contact flows and transfer flows\.
+This action is supported only in inbound contact flows and transfer flows\.
 It is not supported in whisper flows, hold flows, or customer queue flows\.

 ## Corresponding block in the UI<a name="updatecontacttargetqueue-ui"></a>